GEOG 395: Climate Justice and Social Action

 Our class takes seriously the idea that learning is far more effective when you actually do the things you are learning, rather than just talk about it.
 Our work together will center on an immersive, team-based social action project: your team will work with a Seattle or UW campus-based organization to co-develop and enact a social action campaign that addresses an existing climate injustice.
 Your team’s campaign will seek to change a policy, whether on campus or in the broader municipal/regional community, to address this injustice.

-By Week 4, you will have begun working in earnest in your teams to organize your campaigns.
+By mid-quarter, you will have begun working in earnest in your teams to organize your campaigns.
 We will continue to incorporate readings, videos, and guest lectures examining case studies of prior and existing environmental campaigns (including what worked and what didn’t), while building your skills and troubleshooting issues that come up in real time while completing campaign actions.
 You will apply and integrate foundational concepts from class to foreground climate justice as part of your team’s social action campaign.

 Learning Outcomes